FAQ: Open Access Publication Funding

-This option to request retroactive funding in the case of transformative agreements is to be distinguished from the calculation of funds to cover article volume estimates for the proposed funding period.
-The latter should be made based on the three previous years and include plausible assumptions for the future.
-Here, all (anticipated) articles under the transformative agreements can be included in the calculation.
+This option to request retroactive funding in the case of transformative agreements is to be distinguished from the calculation of funds for the proposed funding period.
+These are to be based on three preceding years.

-Do the true-up payments or compensation payments charged under DEAL via accounting based on publication numbers (PABA) have to be made if funds are requested for them via the Open Access publication costs programme?
+Do the compensation payments charged under DEAL via accounting based on publication numbers (PABA) have to be made if funds are requested for them via the Open Access publication costs programme?

-No. You can also apply for these funds in advance so as to have the option to cover back-payments.
-The retroactively requested funds can only be used for this purpose however, as the funding logic of the programme is publication-based and the PABA is adapting the funding structures to the Open Access transformation.
+No. You can also apply for these funds in advance so as to have the option to cover compensation payments.
+The retroactively requested funds can only be used for this purpose, however, as the funding logic of the programme is publication-based and the PABA is adapting the funding structures to the open access transformation.

 Does this funding represent a departure from the ceiling of €2,000 per APC, which was envisaged in the "Open Access Publishing" programme?

 No and yes.
 This ceiling applied to Open Access Gold and there was also an orientation towards this figure envisaged in the DFG "Open Access Transformative Agreements" announcement on publication costs in relation to hybrid journals.
 DFG considers adequate remuneration for the publishing service to be proper, and it has now set the subsidy at a maximum amount which it believes to be sufficient for a good, sustainable publication service.
 However, research institutions are now free to define their own ceilings for the (gross) APC and to provide co-funding at a level they deem necessary.